WalletScrutiny/WalletScrutinyCom/_android/com.risewallet.riseapp.md

 ## Verdict

-The [terms](https://www.risewallet.com/terms.html) specify that users may not "discover" the source code.
-This implies that Rise is **not open source**.
+There's no information if the source code is available and no Github account either.
+We assume that the source code is simply not publicly available, thus making this app **not verifiable**.